-Most of the products made in Great Britain, more specifically England, are yoshon.
+Many of the products made in the UK, more specifically England, are yoshon.
 They are commonly imported to Israel.
 Make sure there is a reliable hechsher.

 Anything made in Israel with reliable hashgacha is automatically yoshon.
-It is very important that people who are living in or visiting Israel to know that all products imported from other countries are not necessarily yoshon.
+It is very important for people who are living in, or visiting Israel to know that all products imported from other countries are not necessarily yoshon.
 This is especially true of US products.
-These product Date Codes must be looked up just as if a person were living in the USA.
+These products’ Date Codes must be looked up just as if the person were living in the USA themselves.

 Some reliable hechsherim to look for are:

 Rabbi Moshe Landau of B’nei Brak,